AlexandrValerevich/Pineapple.GrpcMock/Readme.md

   - Add documentation for application
   - Make proto assembly like a plugin and build only in time of project start instead of whole project
   - Find out anther features from wiremock.
+  - Initialize stubs with help of IWorkerHost.
+It allow configure service onStart instep of onBuild.